 - Several episodes of Mr Deity involve him being called out for allowing bad things that he could easily have stopped, using needlessly overcomplicated schemes for no good reason, or not thinking his plans through.
 He generally has some kind of non-sequitur reason why this is for the best, but none of the other characters believe him.

 - The Onion: God Diagnosed With Bipolar Disorder.

-- Family Guy: Makes frequent references to God being a flawed Being, and at times outright Dirty Old Man.
+- Family Guy: Makes frequent references to God being a flawed Being and at times an outright Dirty Old Man.
 For instance, in the former example, he once was accused of "making Rosie wrong" (a reference to Rosie O Donnell's recent announcement that she was gay).
 In the latter example, he's depicted as lusting after women and wanting them for sex.

 - The Futurama episode "Godfellas" explores the idea of one being acting as God to many less powerful ones, neither of which is perfect: